Miruken-ES5/miruken/wiki/OBJECTS.md

 To begin, it is important to understand how JavaScript objects work compared to other object-oriented languages.
 If you are not familiar how JavaScript is a classless object-oriented programming language, refer to [Introduction to Object-Oriented JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Introduction_to_Object-Oriented_JavaScript).

 ##Base Objects
-**Base** is the base class for your objects.
-This object is what provides the object-oriented framework in Miruken.
+**Base** is the base class for all objects in Miruken.
+This object is what provides the object-oriented features in Miruken.
 For now, let's discuss the two (2) functions Base provides: **extend** and **implement**.

 ---

 ##Extend Function
-**Extend** is the function in which objects are created.
+**Extend** is the function which derived classes and objects are created.
 You can use it to extend *classes* and *instances*.

-Extend takes two (2) arguments:
+Extend can receive many arguments as you will see, but it's most frequently use is one to two arguments

-1. An object that you want to extend.
+1. An object whose members are available on instances.
-2. An object that will be used to create static methods and properties.
+2. An object whose members are available on the class itself.

 The second argument is *optional* and will be explained later in this section.